Skip to main content

 Fee model

 When a transaction following EIP-1559 is created, it includes a max_fee_per_gas field.
-This corresponds to the blocks base_fee_per_gas price, which varies with demand.
-The transaction cannot be included in any block where the block's base_fee_per_gas is higher than the transaction's max_fee_per_gas.
+This corresponds to the blocks base_fee_per_gas price.
+This base fee varies with demand and determines whether a transaction can be included in a block.

-So, in order to allow inclusion of the transaction in one of the following blocks, Metamask suggests a max_fee_per_gas setting that is higher than the last observed block's base_fee_per_gas.
+To ensure inclusion, Metamask suggests a max_fee_per_gas setting that is higher than the last observed block's base_fee_per_gas.
+You can observe the current base fees here.

 Calculation of savings